Chapter 1 : Albus's Guilt Trip

-“He started it,” she snapped.
-“Why is he your friend again?”
+“He started it.
+Why is he your friend again?”

 “Thanks for coming and making the effort, anyway.”

-“Was it really that important to you?” she asked.
+“Was it really that important to you?”

-“Well, not to put too fine a point on it, but yeah.”
-He hesitated.
+“Well, yeah.””
+He sighed.
 “Look, Rosie, you’re a terrific person.
 It’s just nice when you make an effort to get to know my friends who aren’t already your friends.
 Or at least don’t actively avoid me just because I’m with them.”

 She bit her lip.
-There was altogether too much sense in that for her to argue with.
+There was altogether too much sense in this for her to argue with.
 “If it means that much to you, I’ll make more of an effort.
 Even if it just means sitting there ignoring them.”